-' 152.703 QUASI-JUDICIAL REVISIONS.
+§ 154.141 LEGISLATIVE AND QUASI-JUDICIAL REVISIONS.

-(1) A proposed amendment to this chapter shall be deemed a quasi judicial change if the proposed amendment involves the zoning map and does not have widespread and significant impact beyond the immediate area of the proposed amendment.

-(2) Quasi-judicial changes may be initiated by:
+- (A) Legislative revisions. - (1) Proposed amendments to this chapter shall be deemed legislative revisions if: - (a) The proposed amendment involves the text of this chapter; and/or - (b) The proposed amendment involves the map when such an amendment would have widespread and significant impact beyond the immediate area of the proposed amendment. - (2) Legislative revisions shall be initiated by: - (a) A majority vote of the City Council; - (b) A majority vote of the Planning Commission; or - (c) A request by the City Attorney, City Administrator, or City Planner.
+(Prior Code, § 152.702)

-(A) Property owners or contract purchaser or an authorized agent; or

-(B) A majority vote of the City Council; or

-(C) A majority vote of the Planning Commission; or

-(D) A request by the City Attorney, City Administrator, or City Planner.

-(3) In case of a controversy as to whether an amendment be deemed a legislative or quasi judicial matter, city staff shall make the initial determination.
+- (B) Quasi-judicial revisions. - (1) A proposed amendment to this chapter shall be deemed a quasi-judicial change if the proposed amendment involves the Zoning Map and does not have widespread and significant impact beyond the immediate area of the proposed amendment. - (2) Quasi-judicial changes may be initiated by: - (a) Property owners or contract purchaser or an authorized agent; - (b) A majority vote of the City Council; - (c) A majority vote of the Planning Commission; or - (d) A request by the City Attorney, City Administrator, or City Planner. - (3) In case of a controversy as to whether an amendment be deemed a legislative or quasi-judicial matter, city staff shall make the initial determination.
 The staff decision may be appealed to the Planning Commission.

-' 152.704 HEARING REQUIREMENTS FOR LEGISLATIVE OR QUASI- JUDICIAL REVISIONS TO CHAPTER .
+§ 154.142 PROCEDURES FOR LEGISLATIVE AND QUASI-JUDICIAL REVISIONS.

-Public hearings, under the provisions of ' 152.805, shall be required for both legislative and quasi judicial amendments to this chapter.
+- (A) Public hearings, under the provisions of § 154.163, shall be required for both legislative and quasi-judicial amendments to this chapter.
 A public hearing before the Planning Commission is mandatory.
 A public hearing before the City Council is optional.
-(See procedures in ' 152.706.).
-(Ord.
-01-05, passed 6-6-01)

-' 152.705 NOTICE REQUIREMENTS.

-For both legislative and quasi judicial revisions to this chapter, a series of public notices are required.
-These notices are as follows:
+(See procedures in division (C) below.)
+(Prior Code, § 152.704) - (B) For both legislative and quasi-judicial revisions to this chapter, a series of public notices are required.
+These notices are as follows. - (1) Post-acknowledgment plan amendment notice to DLCD.

-(1) POST-ACKNOWLEDGEMENT PLAN AMENDMENT NOTICE TO DLCD.
 The Department of Land Conservation and Development requires notice of the first evidentiary hearing on a proposed amendment to a jurisdiction's zoning ordinance to be submitted to the Department on their forms at least 45 days in advance of the first hearing.
-Notice must be in the Salem office 45 days or earlier than the date of the proposed hearing before the Planning Commission.

-(2) NOTICES OF BOTH LEGISLATIVE AND QUASI-JUDICIAL HEARINGS.
-Notices of both legislative and quasi judicial hearings must be published in the local newspaper following the requirements of ' 152.805.

-(3) LEGISLATIVE REVISIONS-BALLOT MEASURE 56.
-Ballot Measure 56, passed by general vote in the 1998 election, requires specific notices be mailed to all affected landowners in the instance of a legislative revision in which a rezoning will occur.
+Notice must be in the Salem office 45 days or earlier than the date of the proposed hearing before the Planning Commission. - (2) Notices of both legislative and quasi-judicial hearings.
+Notices of both legislative and quasi-judicial hearings must be published in the local newspaper following the requirements of § 154.163. - (3) Legislative revisions; Ballot Measure 56.
+Ballot Measure 56, passed by general vote in the 1998 election, requires specific notices be mailed to all affected landowners in the instance of a legislative revision in which a re-zoning will occur.
 These must be mailed not more than 40 nor less than 20 days from the date of the first hearing.

-(4) QUASI-JUDICIAL HEARINGS.
-Quasi judicial hearings require notices to all affected property owners within 250 feet of the subject property be mailed at least ten days before each hearing on the proposed amendment.
-(Ord, 01, 05, passed 6, 6, 01)
+(4) Quasi-judicial hearings.
+Quasi-judicial hearings require notices to all affected property owners within 250 feet of the subject property be mailed at least ten days before each hearing on the proposed amendment.